-Hexagon places a high priority on investments in R&D. Being one of the most innovative supplier in the industry, it is important not only to improve and adapt existing products, but also to identify new applications and thereby increase the total addressable market for Hexagon's products and services.
-Total expenditure for R&D during 2021 amounted to 566.5 MEUR (507.3), corresponding to 13 per cent (13) of net sales.
+Hexagon places a high priority on investments in R&D. Being one of the most innovative suppliers in the industry, it is important not only to improve and adapt existing products, but also to identify new applications and thereby increase the total addressable market for Hexagon's products and services.
+Total expenditure for R&D during 2022 amounted to 714.3 MEUR (566.5), corresponding to 14 per cent (13) of net sales.
 Development expenses are capitalised only if they pertain to new products, the cost is significant and the product is believed to have future economic benefits.
 The current level of R&D costs is in line with other leading companies in the industry.